-Before I explain what was going on in 1975, I must point out to sensitive readers of this site that this episode ranked up there among such more recent unfortunate Antarctic events such as Christmas Eve punchups, jello wrestling and flame throwers, not that I know anything about any of these subjects:) That said, remember that during the early years at Old Pole there was very often a pet Husky...perhaps the most famous of these was Bravo, who shared the place with the first winterover team in 1957.
+Before I explain what was going on in 1975, I must point out to sensitive readers of this site that this episode ranked at the time among such more recent unfortunate Antarctic events such as Christmas Eve punchups, jello wrestling and flame throwers, not that I know anything about any of these subjects :) That said, remember that during the early years at Old Pole there was very often a pet Husky...perhaps the most famous of these was Bravo, who shared the place with the first winterover team in 1957.

 A bit later, two huskies left behind by Hillary's trip to Pole, Blizzard and Beauty, apparently had free run of the station, including the glaciology tunnel/snow mine.
 Sid Tolchin, the 1959 winter OIC/physician, determined that the dogs had left their calling cards amongst the snow that was being mined, and thus the arriving 1959 w/o crew suffered from significant diarrhea caused by this contamination of the water source and snow melter.
 Interestingly, the previous 1958 winterovers had apparently developed immunity to this ailment.
 After cleaning everything, the crew switched to collection of clean snow from the surface, but the tradition of dog pets continued.
 Not always successfully.
 In the mid 60s one of these pets became a bit too aggressive to visitors and the OIC eventually had him put down.

 Above (photo from 1975 station manager and good friend Dick Wolak) is one of two Husky pups that were delivered to Pole in January 1975, pet gifts from the assistant manager of Scott Base.